keycdn/cache-enabler/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Added advanced cache feature
+* Clear cache if reply to a comment in WP admin

 = 1.1.0 =
 * Added the possibility to clear the cache of a specific URL
 * Supports now Windows filesystems